KathanSheth/Advanced-Lane-Lines-Detection-Self-Driving-Car-/advanced_lane_lines_detection.md

 #### 2. Thresholding

-I used a combination of color and gradient thresholds to generate a binary image.
-First, I converted Original image to HLS colorspace.
-Then, I have splitted it into H,L and S channel and used S channel for color thresholding and combined it with x gradient thresholding.
+I used a combination of color and gradient thresholds to generate a binary image. ~~First, I converted Original image to HLS colorspace.
+Then, I have splitted it into H,L and S channel and used S channel for color thresholding~~ I used R channel from RGB color space (because I was getting some errors in s channel) and combined it with x gradient thresholding.
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image5]